live-clones/recalbox/TESTING.md

 - [ ] Sprite limits options should not be set anymore for retroarch cores (check retroarch-core-options.cfg) (#1842)
 - [ ] Test Saturn on RPI4

+- [ ] Bumped libretro fbneo (#1859)
+  - [ ] Test the floppy disk change on FDS
+  - [ ] Check fbneo core works on all boards.
+No loss of fps, even on pizero.

 ## [7.2.2]
 - [X] Test ppsspp saves are copied in share on upgrade (#1773)